larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 #### Silver Weapon Forging
    >With this skill the blacksmith can carefully silver plate a weapon in order for the weapon to do to the silver damage type.
 #### Whetstone
-   >A user can spend one minute of careful sharpening using this tool to improve a single weapon’s base damage by 1 until their next rest.
+   >A user can spend one minute of careful sharpening using this tool to improve a single weapon's base damage by 1 until their next rest.
 This item does not work on Unarmed or Ranged Weapons (including quivers).
 This item is consumed on use.

 ### Rank VI